-Witness testimony to continue in Trump’s New York hush money trial
+Witness testimony continues in Trump’s New York hush money trial

-Defence to continue cross-examination of tabloid publisher David Pecker as ex-US president’s historic trial continues.
+Defence continues cross-examination of tabloid publisher David Pecker as ex-US president’s historic trial continues.

-Witness testimony is set to begin for a fourth day in former United States President Donald Trump’s New York trial related to hush-money payments made to an adult film star.
+Witness testimony has begun for a fourth day in former United States President Donald Trump’s New York trial related to hush-money payments made to an adult film star.

-Trump’s lawyers on Friday will continue to question former tabloid publisher David Pecker, who has spent three days detailing how he entered into a deal with Trump to “catch and kill” negative stories to try to help the ex-president’s 2016 White House campaign.
+Trump’s lawyers on Friday are questioning former tabloid publisher David Pecker, who has spent three days detailing how he entered into a deal with Trump to “catch and kill” negative stories to try to help the ex-president’s 2016 White House campaign.

 Keep readinglist of 3 items